MuteBard/Unity_Shaders/Notes/dev/DEV-08.md

 # DEV-08, Illumination Models
 #### Tags: [Illumination Models]

-## Why do we care about Illumination Models
+## Why do I care about Illumination Models

     The normals across the surface of each polygon are being calculated on a per-pixel basis rather than using the geometric normals at each vertex.
 How the normal data from a model is dealt with